BenjaminHao/DailyProblems/README.md

 # Daily Questions
-## LeetCode questions and some random questions Solved by C++ (maybe other languages later)
+### LeetCode questions and some random questions Solved by C++ (maybe other languages later)

-Including LeetCode questions - start with letter L,
+- LeetCode questions - Start with letter L

-and random questions - Start with letter Q
+- Random questions - Start with letter Q